 PART II: Great Interviews/Great Questions

-Prepare students to conduct great interviews by selecting and asking “Great Questions,” identifying an interview partner, downloading the StoryCorps App, and creating thoughtful keywords and titles for future historians and researchers.
+Prepare students to conduct great interviews by selecting and asking “Great Questions,” identifying an interview partner, and creating thoughtful titles, summaries, and keywords for future historians and researchers.

 - Distribute the Make History with StoryCorps handout as an overview of the project for students and as a reference for their recording partners.